 |54-168||My Other Thing (Jones)||Vee-Jay 121, Top Rank [Fr] LP 111|

-Although Willie Jones was definitely a jazz artist, Lord has no listing for him as a leader.
+Willie Jones was definitely a jazz artist, but Lord has no listing for him as a leader.
 And Vee-Jay 121 is a crucial document of the Chicago jazz scene in the early 1950s, yet it was reissued once—in 1962.

 The Flamingos: Nate Nelson (lead); Johnny Carter (1st tenor, falsetto); Zeke Carey (2nd tenor); Paul Wilson (baritone); Jake Carey (bass); with Al Smith (ldr); Cliff Davis or Lucius "Little Wash" Washington (ts); poss.
 Willie Jones (celeste -1, p); prob.
 Quinn Wilson (b); Lefty Bates (eg); Paul Gusman (d).

 Universal Recording, Chicago, c.
 July 1954

 |P 53208||On My Merry Way||Parrot 808, Checker LP 1433, Relic CD 7053|

 |P 53209||Dream of a Lifetime -1||Parrot 808, Relic CD 7053|

 |P 53210||If I Could Love You||Chess ACRR-702, Relic CD 7073|

 |P 53211||I Really Don't Want to Know||Parrot 811, Relic CD 7053|

 Parrot 808 was a 78 and 45 rpm single released in August 1954.
 Parrot 811 was a 45 and 78 rpm single released in December 1954.